Qihoo360/logkafka/README.md

 ## Usage

-Note: If you already have kafka and zookeeper installed, you can start from step 2 and replace zk urls with your own in the following steps, default is ```127.0.0.1:2181```.
+Note: If you already have kafka and zookeeper installed, you can start from step 2 and replace zk connection string with your own in the following steps, default is ```127.0.0.1:2181```.

 1. Deploy Kafka and Zookeeper in local host